kaisenlinux/manpages-dev/category/Hardware/fio.md

        (rbd,rados)busy_poll=bool
               Poll store instead of waiting for completion.
 Usually this provides better throughput at cost of higher(up to 100%) CPU utilization.

+       (rados)touch_objects=bool
+              During initialization, touch (create if do not exist) all objects (files).
+Touching all objects affects ceph caches and likely impacts test results.
+Enabled by default.

        (http)http_host=str
               Hostname to connect to.
 For S3, this could be the bucket name.
 Default is localhost